BehroozB/honesthash.js/README.md

 		loop: 1, // can be between 1 and 1000000
 		logs : false // logs everything to console (speed, hash, string) }

 .

-.

-## Problems

- - Hashes are too long, they must be short
- - Hashes do hash only once
- - Hashing time must be optional
- - Hashing must work client-side
- - Hashing only with hashes for-now without collisions
- - Hash must be deployed CDN
- - Hash must be extremely fast if necessary
- - Hash must be open

-.